niemasd/SD-COVID-Sequencing/commands.md

   * In other words, `<DEPTH_FILE>` is just `cat PILEUP.TXT | cut -f1-4` (or `zcat` instead of `cat` if the pile-up is gzipped)
 * `<OUTPUT_TSV>` is the Freyja output, which is described [here](https://github.com/andersen-lab/Freyja#usage)

-To run Freyja Demix directly on a pile-up file, we can use named pipes (replace `cat` with `zcat` if the pile-up is gzipped):
+To run Freyja Demix and `pi_from_pileup` on a pile-up file from an AWS S3 path, here's a helper script:

 ```bash
 #!/usr/bin/env bash